DataDog/hiring-engineers/answers.md

 ![Monitor list](/images/3_4_monitor.PNG)
 ![Monitor](/images/3_4b_monitor.PNG)

 Below, a screenshot of the emails received (The ALERT and the NO DATA images were taken on [TEST] emails.
-The metric and the value are flat, at 0.0):
+The metric and the value are therefore flat, at 0.0):

 ![Monitor WARNING email](/images/3_5_monitor.PNG)
 ![Monitor ALERT email](/images/3_6_monitor.PNG)
 ![Monitor NO DATA email](/images/3_7_monitor.PNG)

-^[note]  The `{{host.ip}}` variable is not providing the expected value.
+**_Note_**: The `{{host.ip}}` variable is not providing the expected value.
 I've researched in the documentation to find the definition of the default `host` tag, in order to check field called `host.ip` and giving it the IP value.
+I wasn't able to find a solution to the issue.

-  The entry in the infrastructure list is showing the IP field populated with the same IP that is found with the `ifconfig` command.
+In the infrastructure list, the host entry is showing correctly the IP field.
+It has the same IP that is found with the `ifconfig` command, 10.0.2.15.

   ![Monitor host.ip issue](/images/3_8_monitor.PNG)

-  I wasn't able to find a solution to the issue above.

 ----------